Introduction

 Built on top of the TT-MLIR backend, TT-Forge FE is an integral component of the TT-Forge project, which provides a comprehensive suite of tools for optimizing and deploying deep learning models on Tenstorrent hardware.

-Main project goals are:
+The main project goals are:

 - Provide abstraction of many different frontend frameworks (PyTorch, TensorFlow, ONNX, etc.)